Polaris

 Monorepo

-App code, documentation, brand guidelines, and agent instructions — all in one repository.
-The AI development agent has full context across everything, always.
+App code, documentation, brand guidelines, and agent instructions all live in one repository, so the development agent has the same context I do.

 Core Features